AppDaemon/appdaemon/API.md

 ### Use of Events for Signalling between Home Assistant and AppDaemon

-Home Assistant allows for the creation of custom evcents and existing components can send and recieve them.
-This provides a useful mechanism for signalling back and forth between Home Assistant and AppDaemon.
+Home Assistant allows for the creation of custom events and existing components can send and recieve them.
+This provides a useful mechanism for signaling back and forth between Home Assistant and AppDaemon.
 For instance, if you would like to create a UI Element to fire off some code in Home Assistant, all that is necessary is to create a script to fire a custom event, then subscribe to that event in AppDaemon.
 The script would look something like this:

 ```yaml
 alias: Day